 South Korea K-ETA (Electronic Travel Authorization)

-Since 1st September 2021, South Korea has launched a Korea Electronic Travel Authorization system, known as K-ETA.
+South Korea has launched a Korea Electronic Travel Authorization system, known as K-ETA.
 It is a new electronic authorization allowing visa-free travelers to visit the country.

 Foreign nationals will only be able to enter South Korea without a visa by registering for a K-ETA.
-Upon acquiring the waiver, visitors will be exempted from submitting arrival cards, enabling them to clear immigration quickly.
+Upon acquiring the waiver, visitors will be exempt from submitting arrival cards, enabling them to clear immigration quickly.

 It permits eligible travelers to visit South Korea for short stays for tourism, visiting family members, or business activities.
 In addition, the K-ETA is valid for 2 years, allowing the holder a stay of between 30 to 180 days per entry, depending on the nationality.

-Visitors must apply for the K-ETA at least 24 hours before boarding the flight.
+Visitors must apply for the K-ETA at least 72 hours before boarding the flight.
 Those who apply now can also use the visa waiver for future trips to South Korea.